The Ultimate Road Trip

 - Currency exchange rates vary, and keep in mind that Canadian money includes not only bank notes but coins (known as loonies and toonies) that are worth $1 and $2 Canadian.
 You can check with your local bank or call 1-800-303-1282 for current exchange rates.

 - CANADIAN COVID BORDER REQUIREMENTS HAVE ENDED: All COVID border requirements for travelers entering Canada by land, air, and sea have ended, including proof of vaccination, usage of ArriveCAN app, and testing requirements.
 Please see the Government of Canada's COVID-19 travel page for more information.

 What are the current COVID-19 Travel Requirements?

 CANADIAN COVID BORDER REQUIREMENTS HAVE ENDED: All COVID border requirements for travelers entering Canada by land, air, and sea have ended, including proof of vaccination, usage of ArriveCAN app, and testing requirements.
 Please see the Government of Canada's COVID-19 travel page for more information.

 U.S. COVID BORDER REQUIREMENTS HAVE ENDED: Starting May 12, 2023, the U.S. border no longer requires proof of vaccination.
-Please visit the U.S. Department of Homeland Security FAQ page for more information.
+Please visit the U.S. Department of Homeland Security website for more information.

 Do you have any driving tips?